 Perhaps it’s something they insist on, or they have another offer which you need to counter.
 In this case, it’s critical that your projected cash flow and growth metrics can support the decision to bring them on board full-time.

-Don’t be hasty when making this decision.
-Building your team should be something that takes time when you’re bootstrapping, and making a permanent hire requires a lot of consideration and research.
+Building your sales team is something that takes time when you’re bootstrapping, and making a permanent hire requires a lot of consideration and research.

-Despite all the coverage that social media, content, and affiliate marketing gets, being in direct contact with your potential customers via their inbox is still an extremely effective way to grow your revenue.
+Despite all hype over social media, content, and affiliate marketing, being in direct contact with your potential customers via their inbox is still an extremely effective way to grow your revenue.

 The first step to being successful at email-driven sales is to build your subscriber base.
 The most effective way of doing this is to ensure that visitors are properly incentivized to give you their email address.